Your health & local services

-Norovirus, also known as the winter vomiting bug, is one of the most common stomach bugs in the UK, affecting between 600,000 and 1 million people in the UK each year.
-And, despite its name, you can catch it at any time of the year.
+Norovirus is one of the most common stomach bugs in the UK, affecting between 600,000 and 1 million people in the UK each year.
+It's also called the "winter vomiting bug" because it's more common in winter, although you can catch it at any time of the year.

 The virus is highly-contagious, and although it can be unpleasant, it’s not usually dangerous for people in general good health, and most people make a full recovery within a couple of days without having to see their GP.